kiruba262006/Prodigy_infotech_task-2-/README.md

 This project is part of the Prodigy Infotech internship.

 ## Description
-A simple Python program for image encryption.
+A simple Python program for image encryption & image decrpytion.

 ## Language Used
 - Python